kingoftherats/l4d2-ssmenu-roller/README.md

     - remember that Left 4 Dead 2 uses VPK v1 so use the "-cv" flag: vpk -cv 1 -c ./export ssm.vpk
 - copy the resulting VPK to the Left 4 Dead 2 addons folder
 - you'll find the new split-screen game mode at the end of the base game modes in the main menu

+Notes:

+- Unlike the mod that this tool is based on, a controller config is not included.
+I have had success in playing with 2 controllers while using the default "Steam Input" config that Steam recommends.
+The base speeds for horizontal and vertical looking will likely need to be tuned to your preferences within the in-game options.
+You may also need to remap a couple buttons to your liking through the Steam Input settings.